Peer Review Process Overview

 The steps below begin after an author submits a manuscript via ScholarOne.

-- Undergoing initial checking: The peer review staff check that the manuscript conforms to the journal’s formatting guidelines and editorial policies.
-Peer review staff evaluate manuscripts in the order they are received, unless a manuscript is a Report or a Communication, which are given priority in the system.
+- Undergoing initial checking: The journal’s editorial staff check that the manuscript conforms to the journal’s formatting guidelines and editorial policies.
+Manuscripts are evaluated in the order they are received, unless a manuscript is a Report or a Communication, which are given priority in the system.

 - EIC check: The Editor-in-Chief (EIC) and Associate Editors-in-Chief evaluate the manuscript and will choose one of the following actions: